subdavis/keypad.io/README.md

-FlashRemote
+keypad.io
 ===========

-FlashRemote uses WebSockets and Java to send keystrokes in real time to your computer from any mobile device.
+keypad.io uses WebSockets and Java to send keystrokes in real time to your computer from any mobile device.

  + Send Keystrokes remotely from any computer / mobile device